silence1998/tum-adlr-09/gcloud_setup.md

 - tmux useful shortcuts
   - https://tmuxcheatsheet.com/

-### to copy to the & rename files in the project bucket from current dir
+### to copy the files in the project bucket from current dir
 ```
 gsutil cp file gs://tum-adlr-09/
-gsutil cp -r folder-name gs://tum-adlr-09/
+gsutil cp -r model_pretrain gs://tum-adlr-09/
 ```

 ### to rename files in the project bucket